Southview, Pennsylvania

 Southview is a census-designated place located in Mount Pleasant and Cecil Townships in Washington County in the state of Pennsylvania.
 Southview is located in northern Washington County along Southview Road, within a mile of Pennsylvania Route 50.
 As of the 2010 census the population was 276 residents.

 History

 Southview was built as a coal town for the Montour No. 1 coal mine, which opened in 1914.
 The village was considered to be a first-class miners' town and included housing for miners and their families, as well as a company store.
 The exact date of the mine closing is unknown, but it was probably closed between 1932 and 1939, according to the aerial photos.

+Education

+Areas in Mount Pleasant Township are in the Fort Cherry School District.
+Areas in Cecil Township are in the Canon-McMillan School District.